diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 For the record, each of these military operations, was publicly endorsed by US presidents and secretaries of state, who consistently reiterated the phrase *"Israel has the right to defend itself"*.
 This stance was voiced by George W. Bush ([2008](https://georgewbush-whitehouse.archives.gov/news/releases/2004/04/20040414-2.html)), Hillary Clinton ([2012](https://www.reuters.com/article/economy/clinton-says-israel-has-right-to-defend-itself-idUSN27340621/)), Barack Obama ([2012](https://www.theguardian.com/world/video/2012/nov/18/barack-obama-support-israels-video), [2014](https://www.youtube.com/watch?v=HGs3zn7F2iE)), and others.

-At the end of August 2014, Israel and the Palestinian Authority (PA) both accepted a ceasefire agreement, in theory.
-Noam Chomsky captures Israel's policy of ceasefire violations in ["Ceasefires in which violations never cease"](https://mondediplo.com/openpage/ceasefires-in-which-violations-never-cease).
-During the operation, the West Bank was not spared violence, thousands were injured by IDF fire, hundreds were incarcerated and tens were killed.
-As the operation ended, Israel immediately announced its largest appropriation of West Bank land in thirty years, seizing almost 1,000 acres in the Gush Etzion area.

 The [UN Independent Commission of Inquiry report](https://www.ohchr.org/en/hr-bodies/hrc/co-i-gaza-conflict/report-co-i-gaza) and the [Human Rights Watch report](https://www.hrw.org/world-report/2015/country-chapters/israel/palestine#) in 2015 on the dire humanitarian situation and human rights abuses faced by Palestinians in the occupied territories and within Israel proper.
 Besides the bombing, [**the blockade of Gaza**](https://imeu.org/resources/resources/putting-palestinians-on-a-diet-israels-siege-blockade-of-gaza/223), which continued since 2007, had devastating effects:

-- 80% of Gaza’s 1.8 million residents depended on humanitarian aid for survival.
+> - 80% of Gaza's 1.8 million residents depended on humanitarian aid for survival.
-- Half of the population are children.
+> - Half of the population are children.
-- Unemployment affected half of the working-age population.
+> - Unemployment affected half of the working-age population.
-- 90% of available water was unsafe for drinking.
+> - 90% of available water was unsafe for drinking.
-- Only 30% of electricity needs were met, as the sole power plant had been destroyed.
+> - Only 30% of electricity needs were met, as the sole power plant had been destroyed.
-- 60% of children suffered from anemia caused by malnutrition.
+> - 60% of children suffered from anemia caused by malnutrition.
-- 1 in 10 children under five experienced stunted growth.
+> - 1 in 10 children under five experienced stunted growth.

-In 2017, Hamas revised its charter to **formally accept the establishment of a Palestinian state based on the 1967 borders**, signaling a significant shift from its previous position.
+In 2017, Hamas [revised its charter](https://www.aljazeera.com/news/2017/5/2/hamas-accepts-palestinian-state-with-1967-borders) to **formally accept the establishment of a Palestinian state based on the 1967 borders**, signaling a significant shift from its previous position.
 This move was widely interpreted as an implicit recognition of Israel within its pre-1967 boundaries and an endorsement of the international consensus for a two-state solution.
-[Read more](https://www.aljazeera.com/news/2017/5/2/hamas-accepts-palestinian-state-with-1967-borders).
 However the US and Israel continued to reject any negotiations based on these borders and pushed the opposite agenda.
 At the end of 2017 the Trump administration formally recognized Jerusalem as the capital of Israel and announced the relocation of the US embassy from Tel Aviv.
 This broke with decades of US policy and international consensus, sparking mass protests across Palestine.

 Beginning in March 2018, Palestinians in Gaza launched the [Great March of Return](https://www.ochaopt.org/content/approaching-first-anniversary-great-march-return-protests-gaza#), a series of weekly mass protests along the fence separating Gaza from Israel.
 The demonstrators called for the right of return for Palestinian refugees and an end to the ongoing blockade of Gaza.
 These largely unarmed protests were met with lethal force by the Israeli military, which used live ammunition against protesters, including medics, journalists, children, and persons with disabilities.